dhrubo55/personal-blog/content/posts/day-67-becoming-a-memory-plumber-a-tale-of-memory-leak-and-how-to-find-them-part-1.md

       }
 }
 ```
-now after this there will be
+now after this there will be only 1 instance of `SaleResult` in the hashmap after insert.

 ### Analyze for finding Memory leaks